 Although these functions are ad hoc, importantly, they depend only on the strength of the magnetic field, and hence, provided that coronal heating too depends only on field strength, should be applicable to a range of values even outside those that have been observed during the space era.
-Thus, by demonstrating that the model can reproduce observations during the space era, and requiring that the heating profiles depend only on the magnetic field, that is, that there are no additional free parameters, we have some confidence that the heating profiles should be applicable when applied to more extreme conditions.
+Thus, by demonstrating that the model can reproduce the basic features of the observations during the space era, and requiring that the heating profiles depend only on the magnetic field, that is, that there are no additional free parameters, we have some confidence that the heating profiles should be applicable when applied to more extreme conditions.

 4.3.
-Computation of the Open Magnetic Flux
+Computation of the Open Solar Flux

-Open solar magnetic flux can be practically defined as that flux which threads through some reference sphere, say, the fast-mode critical point, or even 1 AU.
+The OSF is that portion of the Sun's magnetic field that enters into the heliosphere (Lockwood 2013).
 Assuming further that, on sufficiently long temporal scales, this flux is independent of position in the heliosphere, as suggested by Ulysses observations (Smith & Marsden 2003), in-situ measurements of the interplanetary magnetic field, B{IMF} , are a proxy for the open flux.
-Multi-solar cycle measurements of B{IMF} demonstrate that the open flux roughly doubles between solar minimum and solar maximum.
-Owens et al. (2006), Riley et al. (2007) and Schwadron et al. (2010) have argued that the measured flux at 1 AU consists of a relatively constant background flux, with an additional contribution from CMEs, which at solar maximum can be as large as the background level.
+Multi-solar cycle measurements of OSF demonstrate that the open flux roughly doubles between solar minimum and solar maximum.
+Owens & Crooker (2006), Riley et al. (2007) and Schwadron et al. (2010) have argued that the measured flux at 1 AU consists of a relatively constant background flux, with an additional contribution from CMEs, which at solar maximum can be as large as the background level.